-5. Erection
+7. Erection

 Deck sheets will be placed in accordance with approved erection layout drawing supplied by the deck manufacturer and in conformance with the deck manufacturer's standards.
-Roofs having a slope of 1/4 inch or more in 12 inches shall be erected beginning at the low side to insure that end laps are shingle fashion.
 End laps of sheets shall be a minimum of 2 inches and shall occur over supports.

-The deck erector normally cuts all openings in the roof deck which are shown on the erection drawings and which are less than 16 square feet in area, as well as skew cuts which are shown on the drawings.
+Commentary: The deck erector normally cuts all openings in the roof deck which are shown on the erection drawings and which are less than 16 square feet in area, as well as skew cuts which are shown on the drawings.
 Openings not shown on the erection diagrams, such as those required for stacks, conduits, plumbing, vents, etc., shall be cut (and reinforced, if necessary) by the trades requiring the openings.

-6. Insulation
+8. Insulation

-Insulation board shall have sufficient strength and thickness to permit unsupported spans and edges over the deck's rib openings.
+Insulation board shall be sufficient strength and thickness to permit unsupported spans and edges over the deck's rib openings.
 Cementitious insulating fills shall be poured only over galvanized deck and shall be adequately vented.
 In all cases, the recommendations of the insulation manufacturer shall be followed.